-TS.34_4.2_REQ_027 For mass deployments of IoT Devices (e.g. >10,000 devices within the same mobile network), if the IoT Device supports more than one family of communications access technology (for example 3GPP, TD-SCDMA, Wireless LAN) the IoT Embedded Service Layer SHOULD employ a randomised delay before switching to a different family of access technology.
-TS.34_4.2_REQ_028 If the IoT Device contains a DHIR capable Communication Module (see Section 5.10) and the IoT Device leverages the Communication Module's IMEI TAC the IoT Embedded Service Layer SHALL report, via a secure method, the contents of the following custom nodes to the IoT Communications Module upon initial communication with the IoT Communications Module and at any time that any of the values of the custom node parameters change during the lifecycle of the IoT Device: Host Device Manufacturer (see requirement TS.34_5.10_REQ_004) Host Device Software Version (see requirement TS.34_5.10_REQ_005) Host Device Unique ID (see requirement TS.34_5.10_REQ_007) At minimum this includes IoT Device updates such as: IoT Device firmware update by side-loading, USB, or other local methods; IoT Device firmware update using a remote server.
+TS.34_4.2_REQ_027 For mass deployments of IoT Devices (e.g., >10,000 devices within the same mobile network), if the IoT Device supports more than one family of communications access technology (for example 3GPP, TD-SCDMA, Wireless LAN) the IoT Embedded Service Layer SHOULD employ a randomised delay before switching to a different family of access technology.
+TS.34_4.2_REQ_028 If the IoT Device contains a DHIR capable Communication Module (see Section Error!
+Reference source not found.) and the IoT Device leverages the Communication Module's IMEI TAC the IoT Embedded Service Layer SHALL report, via a secure method, the contents of the following custom nodes to the IoT Communications Module upon initial communication with the IoT Communications Module and at any time that any of the values of the custom node parameters change during the lifecycle of the IoT Device: Host Device Manufacturer (see requirement TS.34_5.10_REQ_004) Host Device Model (see requirement TS.34_5.10_REQ_005) Host Device Software Version (see requirement TS.34_5.10_REQ_006) Host Device Unique ID (see requirement TS.34_5.10_REQ_007) At minimum this includes IoT Device updates such as: IoT Device firmware update by side-loading, USB, or other local methods; IoT Device firmware update using a remote server.
 TS.34_4.2_REQ_029 The IoT Device Application SHALL check that communication issues to the server are not caused by higher layer communications (like TCP/IP, UDP, ATM) before starting to reset the communication module which result in or re-establish the RRC Connection.
 Higher layers mechanisms SHALL then try to re-establish the connection with the server.
+TS.34_4.2_REQ_030 If the IoT Embedded Service Layer identifies that the IoT Service communicates over a Mobile IoT RAT, the IoT Embedded Service Layer SHOULD ensure that the application data sent and received complies with the Mobile Network Operator's defined data volume and communication frequency policies, if and where specified.
+For example, if the policy defines monthly data allowance and maximum number of messages per day, then the maximum payload size per message be termined as: (monthly data allowance / number of days per month) / maximum number of messages per day.
+TS.34_4.2_REQ_031 If the IoT Embedded Service Layer identifies that the IoT Service communicates over a NB-IoT RAT, the IoT Embedded Service Layer SHOULD NOT use MQTT or HTTP messaging/management protocols, as they are not optimized are not optimized for NB-IoT, e.g., as they are based on TCP/IP connections.
+TS.34_4.2_REQ_032 When the IoT Embedded Service Layer detects that the IoT Device's memory is full, for example, due to the amount of collected data, and the IoT Embedded Service Layer is hosted on the communication module/chipset hardware, the IoT Embedded Service Layer SHALL NOT reboot the IoT Device or the communication module/chipset.